loveencounterflow/metteur/README.md

     from the [releases page](https://github.com/tectonic-typesetting/tectonic/releases).
 To test it, I grapped the v0.9 `*.AppImage` file, made it executable with `chmod +x tectonic-0.9.0-x86_64.AppImage`, and compiled a sample booklet with `./tectonic-0.9.0-x86_64.AppImage booklet.tex`.
-This downloaded the requisite TeX/LaTeX files from some undisclosed but totally trustworthy location on the Internet and then compiled the PDF, correctly it seems.
+This downloaded the requisite TeX/LaTeX files from some undisclosed but totally trustworthy location on the Internet, stores them (under Linux at `~/.cache/Tectonic`) and then compiled the PDF, correctly it seems.
 To go this way, it is probably simplest to put a symlink name `xelatex` to the `*.AppImage` somewhere on your executables path.
 A future version of Metteur might add support for Tectonic; interested folks should also check out [Tectonic's homepage](https://tectonic-typesetting.github.io/en-US/) as well as [a 2017 discussion on Hacker News](https://news.ycombinator.com/item?id=14450448) and [a 2019 discussion at the same venue](https://news.ycombinator.com/item?id=21172964) for more info.
+For people who'd prefer software not to download other software onto their machines, see [this comment](https://news.ycombinator.com/item?id=14450690) that hints at how that can be avoided.

 * `pdfinfo`
   * `sudo apt install -y poppler-utils`